pooley182/Plex-Meta-Manager-Wiki/Sonarr-Attributes.md

 Configuring Sonarr is optional but will allow you to send shows to a Sonarr instance when they're found missing while updating a library's collections.

 A `sonarr` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the `sonarr` mapping individually per library.
 A TMDb configuration is required to use Sonarr.

-Here's the full set of attributes you can set with a `sonarr` mapping:
+Below is a `sonarr` mapping example and the full set of attributes:
 ```YAML
 sonarr:
   url: http://192.168.1.12:32789